tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/购买指南/费用示例_intl_en.md

 - Resource usage fee per month: 875 × 30 = 26250 GBs.
 No fee is caused for less than 400,000 GBs.
 - Fees for number of invocations per month: 100000 x 30 / 10000 - 100）x 0.002 = 0.3 USD

-Under this circumstance, the total fee is 0.3 USD of fees for number of invocations.
+Under this circumstance, the total fee is 0.3 USD.

 ### Message Queue Trigger